linyinfeng/toyfio/README.md

 ## Feature

+This library is directly built on Mio as very thin wrapper of mio.

 Now it only support `spawn`, `run` and `AsyncTcpStream`.

-This library is directly built on Mio.
-The reactor only contains an extra counter to support auto stopping of event loop.

-## Note

-This implementation should not to be referenced as an example for it's using unsafe to bypass some restrictions of futures-rs and its safety may not be guaranteed.

 ## Usage